InterStelios/elm-boids/README.md

 # elm-boids
 Simulation in Elm

-# TODO Next
+### TODO next
-- Add seeder for randomising the input: number of boids, positions, angles and speed.
+- Expose configurable options from the UI